AdobeDocs/workfront.pt-BR/help/quicksilver/planning/access/access-overview.md

 <!--*********ensure that the link ^^^^^^^^below^^^^^^^^ to Workfront Pricing and Packaging now also includes information about Workfront Planning.
 If not, talk with Lauren S.***************-->

-Você deve ter o seguinte acesso para acessar o Workfront Planning:
+Você deve ter o seguinte acesso para usar o Workfront Planning:

 <table style="table-layout:auto">
  <col>